 There are also more traditional cooler features, like bottle openers, butler trays, drain plugs and dry storage.
 A food basket keeps your snacks separate from your sips, while a glide handle, aluminum, and stainless steel construction, and oversized wheels make it easy to haul your cooler wherever you go.
 This Igloo cooler is equipped to handle provisions for the whole crew, from multiple cup holders to enough storage for 112, 12-ounce cans.

 Related: The Best Beers to Drink

 Made for durability and portability, Otterbox’s Trooper Cooler holds up to 30 quarts (measuring 21 x 17 x 11 inches) in a travel-friendly backpack.
 And, despite being close to the body, the cooler will keep ice cold for three days.
 While that may sound like a recipe for back problems, the carrying straps are designed to hold the weight of all the cans, bottles, and ice you’ll need.
 Once you’ve reached your destination, the backpack expands wide (and can be opened with one hand for a sip on the go) to double as an ice bucket.

 Exterior waterproof pockets make it easy to store all your must-haves.
-True to Otterbox’s signature phone cases, this backpack also boasts an all-encompassing Lifetime Warranty, but you likely won’t need it—the bag is water-, puncture-, UV-, and chemical-proof thanks to a thick nylon exterior and a heavy-duty base (the brand even promises the nylon will hold up in rushing rapids).
+True to Otterbox’s signature phone cases, this backpack also boasts an all-encompassing Lifetime Warranty, but you likely won’t need it—the bag is water- and puncture-proof, thanks to a thick nylon exterior and a heavy-duty base (the brand even promises the nylon will hold up in rushing rapids).